gtluu/pyTDFSDK/README.md

 DISCLAIMER: Currently, this repository serves as a master list of functions to be copypastad into other programs.
 Not all functions are guaranteed to work correctly!

+TIMS Visualization (tims_vis_*) functions are currently not functional.
+All other functions should be.